MERNCraft/css-only-games-1/README.md

 ### Who keeps order?

 If you follow my instructions perfectly, your web page should work.
-But if it works, what exactly have you learned?
-You have definitely learned to follow instructions, but you probably knew how to do that already.
+But if it works, what exactly have you learnt?
+You have definitely learnt to follow instructions, but you probably knew how to do that already.

 So what if you deliberately do something different, something disruptive, something that I didn't ask you to do?
 For example: what would happen if you put the "You have clicked on ... circles" message at the _beginning_ of your HTML page?